-6) Melatonin Can Help Calm You Down
+7) Melatonin Helps Calm You Down

-Depression and other mood disorders are often coupled with sleep disturbances and require agents that should have the ability to calm the patient down.vDrugs that can activate and bind MT2 receptors can be potential therapeutic agents for such conditions (R).
+Depression and other mood disorders are often coupled with sleep disturbances, requiring agents that have both a sedating and calming effect.
+Drugs that activate and bind MT2 receptors are potential therapeutic agents for such conditions (R).

 8) Melatonin Is Important For The Eyes

 The cells of the eye, especially the retina, make melatonin (R).

 Light influences its production, and the cells that react to light produce it.
-The more light there is the less melatonin the cells in the eye produce (R).
+The more light there is, the less melatonin the cells in the eye produce (R).